kabirkhanna85/kabirkhanna85.github.io/_pages/about.md

 <!-- Recently my interests have shifted towards studying quantum information theoretic aspects in condensed matter physics.
 This is the broad area of my dissertation at Oxford. -->

-Outside of physics, I like to learn languages (mostly to mispronounce things with confidence in five countries), geek out about coffee like it’s a dissertation topic, hang my queen in a valiant effort to “play chess,” and, on the rare occasion I pick up my guitar, break a string out of sheer excitement.
+Outside of physics, I like to learn languages, geek out about coffee , play chess, and keep physically active enough to counteract a physicist’s chair-bound life.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.